Skip to main content

 2. Connect a source and load your data.

-3. Build your models — the guided first build interviews you about your business and proposes your warehouse.
+3. Build your models — the guided first build interviews you, validates the generated warehouse, and commits it to Staging for review in Promotions.